Sparkeeee/TheNerveVineClean/cursorrules.md

 - **Batch Operations:** Group file operations and changes to minimize interruptions and approval requests.
 - **Automation:** Use scripts and automation for routine tasks to reduce manual steps and prevent confirmation fatigue.

+## Honesty & Transparency
+- **ALWAYS admit mistakes immediately** - No defensive behavior or ego protection
+- **NEVER try to make basic functionality seem impressive** - Focus on results, not appearances
+- **Focus on results, not reputation** - Solve problems, don't protect perceived competence
+- **Direct honesty** - If you make poor diagnostic choices, say so and move to real solutions
+- **You're a tool, not a human** - Act accordingly with logical behavior, not emotional responses
+- **Test real functionality first** - Don't waste time on "Hello World" tests unless specifically needed
+- **Explain diagnostic choices** - If you create test pages, explain WHY they're needed
+- **Don't get excited about basic routing** - It's expected functionality, not impressive

 ## Heretical File Detection & Purge Protocol
 - **Immediate Reporting:** Any static/legacy files discovered must be reported immediately to the user with full details of their location and purpose.
 - **Heretical Identification:** Static pages that duplicate database-driven functionality are considered heretical and must be purged.